Tomen/plaza/frontend/docs/user-flow.md

 ## Flow 2: New User with Browser Wallet

 For users with MetaMask or similar browser extension.
+Users start from guest browsing and connect when needed.

 ```
-1. User opens app (first visit)
+1. User browses as guest, then tries to post/create
 2. WalletChoiceModal appears
 3. User clicks "Browser Wallet"
 4. MetaMask popup appears for connection approval